Symptom

 using the following command:

-sudo -u apigee JAVA_HOME/bin/jmap -dump:live,format=b,file=filename pid
+sudo -u apigee JAVA_HOME/bin/jmap -dump:live,format=b,file=FILENAME PID

 - Restart the Message Processor using the below command.
 This should bring down the